 QRA undertook the gauge audit for the Brisbane River Catchment as part of its work in delivering the Brisbane River Catchment Flood Studies in 2017.
 The process confirmed that 11 stakeholders own 386 gauges located in the Brisbane River catchment, including 35 gauges that were previously not documented.

 Image: Stakeholder workshop involving Brisbane, Ipswich, Somerset and Lockyer Valley councils in 2017

 The Performance Review of the Flood Warning Gauge Network in Queensland made recommendations for additional locations that may require a flood forecast service.

 QRA worked collaboratively with the Bureau of Meteorology and local governments to review the number of flood forecast locations in Queensland and confirmed that 11 of the 92 locations identified in the performance review require more detailed investigation for a flood warning service, based on their flood risk.

 These locations have been prioritised on the basis of flood risk and proximity to existing flood forecast locations.
 QRA has submitted a proposal to the Bureau of Meteorology for Queensland to receive 11 new flood forecast locations.

 QRA will now work with the Bureau of Meteorology and respective local governments to determine what additional information and computer modelling is required to provide a forecasting service for the 11 identified flood forecast locations.

 Temporary levees are similar to permanent levees, however are only short-term structures which are constructed prior to the onset of flooding to prevent water from inundating areas of the floodplain, and are then removed once the flood has receded.
 This requires the levee to be stored near the intended site, and people to be responsible for its construction.

-Other Flood Resilience projects delivered in collaboration with the Department of Natural Resources, Mines and Energy include:
+Other Flood Resilience projects delivered with the Department of Natural Resources, Mines and Energy: